Oregon Office of Rural Health

 HERO: Helping EMS in Rural Oregon

-The Oregon Office of Rural Health HERO campaign raises funds to help rural and remote (formerly referred to as “frontier”) emergency medical services (EMS) volunteers pay for their training.
+The Oregon Office of Rural Health’s Helping EMS in Rural Oregon (HERO) program raises funds to help rural and remote (formerly referred to as “frontier”) emergency medical services (EMS) volunteers pay for their training.

-*Please note: applicant agencies must be located in a rural or remote area and recognized by the Oregon Health Authority EMS & Trauma Systems Program as an organization that participates in Oregon’s 9-1-1 response system.
+*Please note, applicant agencies must be located in a rural or remote area (visit: Rural Health Grants Eligibility Analyzer), and must participate in Oregon’s 9-1-1 response system.

 Since 2010, the HERO grant program has made over 290 individual and agency awards to conduct local trainings for their staff – over $325,000 distributed!